 - Avoiding stress on your spine whenever possible

 Your neurosurgeon at NU-Spine can help you develop and practice a daily routine.
-Contact NU-Spine as soon as you start noticing that your shoulders naturally want to droop or if you have difficulty straightening your back.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact NU-Spine as soon as you start noticing that your shoulders naturally want to droop or if you have difficulty straightening your back.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey